Oncology Patient Navigator

 Ask cancer survivors about their experiences and you will often hear that the process of getting good information to make decisions is overwhelming and oftentimes difficult.
 This can heighten fears and lead to unnecessary anxiety.
 And many will tell you that being a cancer patient in a system that is not geared to meet the emotional needs of patients and family members can be frustrating.

-That’s why The Cancer Team will assign you a Cancer Coach to help guide you through the entire process from diagnosis to survivorship.
-Your Cancer Coach will be your advocate and the person who will make sure you get the information you want and need.
+That’s why The Cancer Team will assign you a Oncology Patient Navigator to help guide you through the entire process from diagnosis to survivorship.
+Your Oncology Patient Navigator will be your advocate and the person who will make sure you get the information you want and need.
 They’ll work with the team to map out your personal treatment plan and support care; they’ll help coordinate and communicate at every turn.

 - Scheduling and coordinating appointments to prevent needless waiting and decrease the number of visits you may need.